AumitLeon/webdev-workshop/README.md

 	<p>This is an even more awesome paragraph</p>
 <div>
 ```
 For each of these classes, we set a class attribute... but why?
 We'll get to the importance of classes shortly.
 I'll let you think about why it might be useful to identify elements by class.
+Let's look at a few more tags.